-- Work that is part of your course workplacement is not included in the limit of 40 hours per fortnight. - If you are doing voluntary, unpaid work, it is also not included in the limit of 40 hours per fortnight if it: - o Is of benefit to the community. - o Is for a non-profit organisation. - Would not otherwise be undertaken in return for wages by an Australian resident (that is, it is a designated volunteer position). - Is genuinely voluntary (that is, no remuneration, either in cash or kind is received).
+- Work that is part of your course workplacement is not included in the work you undertake. - If you are doing voluntary, unpaid work, it is also not included in the limit set by the Department of immigration if it: - Is of benefit to the community. - Is for a non-profit organisation. - Would not otherwise be undertaken in return for wages by an Australian resident (that is, it is a designated volunteer position). - o Is genuinely voluntary (that is, no remuneration, either in cash or kind is received).